[ Cross-Step Waltz History | Step Descriptions | 138 Variations | Waltz Groups | Music ]

 Both dancers can travel laterally together, as in promenades or grapevines.

-The follow can pass in front of the lead or turn independently, as in swing.
+The Follow role can pass in front of the Lead role or turn independently, as in swing.

 Or the dancers can face each other and rotate as in traditional waltz.